 Fashion managers usually look at the average of the market as benchmark for each KPIs to understand how the company they work for is doing compared to other brands in the same market segment.
 But they also look at best in class performers to set their targets.

-Google Analytics Fashion KPIs
+Fashion Retail KPIs

 Digital Marketing KPIs